How to Play Table Tennis with the Perfect Forehand Loop

 - Legs should be around 50-80cm apart depending on preference

-There are a lot of distinct factors which will affect your setup such as the spin on the ball, which direction you want to play it, even the speed at which you want to play the loop.
-However, these key characteristics should apply whatever the scenario.
+Many distinct factors will affect your setup, such as the spin on the ball, which direction you want to play it, and even the speed at which you want to play the loop.
+However, these fundamental characteristics should apply whatever the scenario.

 Forehand Loop Stroke

-As mentioned earlier, the forehand loop builds upon the fundamentals of the forehand drive for a more potent shot.
+As mentioned earlier, the forehand loop builds upon the fundamentals of the forehand drive for a more powerful shot.
 Think of it as a modified forehand drive with increased spin and speed.

-The stroke guide for success are as follows:
+The stroke guide for the forehand loop is as follows:

 - Loose wrist